calebwkang/ConnectCarolina/README.md

 # ConnectCarolina
-My ConnectCarolina Abstraction
+ConnectCarolina Abstraction

-We an abstraction for a catalog of classes, with each class having many a number of students.
+We have an abstraction for a catalog of classes, with each class having many a number of students.
 We've provided various iterators to filter students and classes by a different criteria:

 For Students by Year in School, GPA, and Major